For more information or to get a quote contact us today

 1. Pilot Error

 Most accidents are due to pilot error.
 Piloting a small aircraft is a complex task that presents many opportunities to make mistakes.
-These often occur during descent and landing, when the pilot must transition out of level flight, gradually lose altitude, approach the runway, then land.
+These often occur during descent and landing, when the pilot must transition out of level flight, gradually lose altitude, approach the runway, and land.
 The next most likely time for an accident is taking off from the runway and climbing out.
 Weather effects such as poor visibility or high wind can further complicate takeoff and landing.

 Inexperienced pilots account for many small plane accidents, which might be due to overconfidence, which places them in situations that exceed their abilities.
 To become a certified pilot for general aviation aircraft, people don’t need to log as many flight hours as they would for commercial flying.
-Some pilots confuse the length of time they’ve had a pilot’s license with practical flight hours.
-That is, they fly infrequently but overestimate their skills, which can make them do overambitious things.
+Most private pilot certificates require at least 40 hours of flight training, while commercial pilot certificates often require 250 hours or more.

 2. Mechanical Error